 So, why should I attend a training?

 Okay, I’m ready to attend a training.
-Why should I do it with Jennifer?
+Why should I do it with you?

-Jennifer is a Yoga Alliance E-RYT 500 and Certified Continuing Education Provider with over 12 years of teaching experience in the U.S. and Australia.
-So, your training hours with her are recognized by both Yoga Alliance and Yoga Australia as Continuing Education Credits.
-Jennifer has been at the forefront of Yin Yoga in Australia, teaching Melbourne’s first Yin classes and writing and facilitating Yin Teacher Trainings delivered across Australia and internationally.
-Jennifer trains continuously with innovators and educators in various sciences including Paul Grilley, Tom Myers, Gil Hedley, Sarah Powers, Leslie Kaminoff, and MovNat.
-And her 10 years as a documentary film producer/writer documentary film help her structure her trainings and communicate her core ideas clearly and logically.
-In addition, she has co-written and facilitated multiple YA certified 200 Hour Teacher Trainings and is the co-creator/facilitator of Anatomy for Yoga teacher trainings.
+Well, I’m a Yoga Alliance E-RYT 500 and Certified Continuing Education Provider with over 12 years of teaching experience in the U.S. and Australia.
+So, your training hours are recognized by both Yoga Alliance and Yoga Australia as Continuing Education Credits.
+I’ve been at the forefront of Yin Yoga in Australia, teaching Melbourne’s first Yin classes and writing and facilitating Yin Teacher Trainings delivered across Australia and internationally.
+And I love to learn!
+I constantly engage with innovators and educators in various sciences including Paul Grilley, Tom Myers, Gil Hedley, Sarah Powers, Leslie Kaminoff, and MovNat.
+Before becoming a yoga teacher, I spent a decade writing and producing documentary films and this time immersed in story-telling helps me structure my trainings and communicate my ideas with clarity and conviction.
+In addition, I have co-written and facilitated multiple YA certified 200 Hour Teacher Trainings and co-created Anatomy for Yoga teacher trainings.

 What do other people say about Jennifer’s trainings?